Find Cheap Auto Insurance Quotes in Your Area

 We looked at five major cities, to see how costs between basic and full coverage differed.
 In every city, the cost of getting full coverage was more than double the cost of basic, state minimum coverage.

 New York City

 In the case of Massachusetts, full coverage was nearly triple the costs of basic coverage.
 Is it really worth it to pay so much more for coverage, that, by law, you are not required to have?

 The last, and possibly best advice to make full coverage cheaper is to shop around.
-As we discuss here and here, comparison shopping can save you thousands every year on your car insurance bill.
-In any area, there are numerous companies competing for your business, and they'll most likely differ in price by several hundred dollars.
-You will never know if you are getting the best car insurance, if you are not comparing quotes from several companies.
+Quotes comparison shopping can save you thousands every year on your car insurance bill.
 We have always found a company in any given area offering a price well below other competitors — you just need to be diligent enough to find them as well.

 ValuePenguin's analysis used insurance rate data from Quadrant Information Services.
 These rates were publicly sourced from insurer filings and should be used for comparative purposes only — your own quotes may be different.